-# Use Python Version # Retrieves the specified version of Python from the tool cache.
-Optionally add it to PATH. - task: UsePythonVersion@0 inputs: #versionSpec: '3.x' #addToPath: true #architecture: 'x64' # Options: x86, x64 (this argument applies only on Windows agents)
+# Use Python version # Use the specified version of Python from the tool cache, optionally adding it to the PATH - task: UsePythonVersion@0 inputs: #versionSpec: '3.x' #addToPath: true #architecture: 'x64' # Options: x86, x64 (this argument applies only on Windows agents)

 |Version spec||Version range or exact version of a Python version to use.||3.x|